MarkBuffalo/Bible-FrontEnd/readme.md

  - Responsive design is now implemented.
 Seems to be working great.
 New skill acquired.
  - Uses PHP / MySQL / HTML5 / CSS3 / jQuery / jQueryUI / Javascript
  - Now has language-changing jQuery code
+ - Search is *very* basic.
+Will improve later.
  - Now supports cookies for saving language preferences.
  - Doesn't currently use Captcha.
  - Page "About" is not active at this time.
 Will add later.